mauriciobittar/KumulusAcademy/Exercícios Marcos/python/Exercicio/README.md

 ## Running the code

-- Open the project folder in a development tool
+- Open the project folder "Exercício" in a development tool
-- Run the code using Python compiler
+- Run the code "main.py" using Python compiler

 ```
 when asked to enter an github user's name: